Pia Schneider—PhD Candidate in Philosophy, University of California, Berkeley

 2. "How Sensibility's A Priori Form Matters" (draft available upon request)

-In the Critique of Pure Reason, Kant argues that our cognition of objects does not only involve the faculty of understanding, that is, the faculty by means of which we can conceptualize objects.
-But he thinks that our sensibility, our faculty by means of which we can be affected by objects, contributes to our cognition as well.
-Sensibility, he argues, has its own a priori structures, so-called forms, that figure essentially into our cognition.
+In the Critique of Pure Reason, Kant argues that our a priori cognition of objects does not only involve the faculty of understanding, that is, the faculty by means of which we can conceptualize objects.
+But he thinks that our sensibility, our faculty by means of which we can be affected by objects, contributes to our a priori cognition as well.
+Sensibility, he argues, has its own a priori structures, so-called forms.
 One of these forms is space.
-In this paper, I argue that the main difference space, as the form of sensibility, makes to our cognition is that objects are conceptualized as parts of a common world.
-And I argue that this is the main point at which Kant deviates from Leibniz's view.
-For according to Leibniz we conceptualize objects as being independent of one another.
-I focus on a part of the Critique, commonly referred to as the Amphiboly.
-In this section, Kant contrasts his view of cognition to Leibniz's.
-Against the common view, held by, e.g., Derk Pereboom, that the main contrast Kant makes between his and Leibniz's view is with respect to the conceptual pair of inner and outer, I argue that Kant's discussion of the pair of matter and form reveals the basic contrast between Kant and Leibniz, and that this basic contrast concerns the difference that the priority of space as a whole makes for our conception of objects.
-I also draw on incongrunet counterparts in order to explain Kant’s point more concretely.
+In this paper, I argue that the main difference space, as the form of sensibility, makes to our a priori cognition is that objects are conceptualized as parts of a common world.
+I argue that this is the point at which Kant deviates from especially from Leibniz's view.
+So Kant takes a world-first view, where Leibniz takes a substances-first view.
+I focus on a part of the Critique, commonly referred to as the Amphiboly, in which Kant contrasts his view of how we conceptualize objects to Leibniz's.
+Against the common interpretative approach, taken by, e.g., Derk Pereboom, which takes the conceptual pair of inner and outer as most central to Kant’s disagreement with Leibniz, I argue that the pair of matter and form provides the starting point of Kant’s criticism.
+I further draw on incongrunet counterparts in order to illustrate the kind of difference space as a whole makes, and why Kant sees the need for a world-first view.

 3. "Grasping Incongruence: Kant's Argument in §13 of the Prolegomena"

-4. "Kant's Conception of Form in his Inaugural Dissertation"
+4. "Kant's Conception of Form in the Inaugural Dissertation"

 Drawing on two of Kant's pre-critical writings, his Nova Dilucidatio from 1755, and his essay The Only Possible Proof of the Existence of God from 1763, I argue that the conception of form that Kant puts forward in his Inaugural Dissertation from 1770 is intended to address one of the main issues he sees in Leibniz's philosophy.
-According to Leibniz's conception of substances, i.e., monads, objects cannot really stand in any dynamical relations to one another.
-Any appearance of such a relation is merely due to a pre-established harmony.
-Hoping to work out a possible conception of substances and their origin that makes possible the formers' actual outward relatability, I explain how Kant's conception of form address this problem.
-I also explain how the view of the intellect that Kant holds in his Dissertation gets in the way of successfully overcoming this problem: as he himself realizes, he needs to change his view of the intellect as relating directly to things as they are in themselves.
+According to Leibniz's conception of substances, objects cannot genuine interact with one anohter and form a real unity.
+Any appearance of such a relation and unity is merely due to a pre-established harmony.
+In trying to work out a conception of substances and their origin that makes possible the formers' actual outward relatability and true unity, I explain how Kant's conception of form grows out of the attempt to address this problem.

 5. "Against the Leibnizians: Euler and Kant on Absolute Space"